 An introduction to the essentials of physical chemistry that does not require extensive mathematics.
 General topics of thermodynamics, quantum mechanics, states of matter, equilibria, kinetics, electrochemistry, and spectroscopy are covered.
 Prerequisites: MH 1451, CHM 1312/1112.
 Helpful: PHY 1312/1112.
 Lab required.
-Offered odd fall semesters.
+Offered odd fall semesters with instructor approval.